giordano-lucas/dex-cyclic-arbitrage/index.md

 Moreover, if we keep increasing the number of padded `Os`, we can make the `MSE` abitrary close to 0 (perfect model).

-These undirised behaviors could be addresssed by introducing a special token `PAD` which has no intrinsic value (similarly as the `BERT Transformer` model).
-By defining a custom `keras model` and `MSE` that simply ignore these `PAD` tokens, it would increase the quality of the embedding.
+These undesired behaviors could be addresssed by introducing a special token `PAD` which has no intrinsic value (similarly as in the `BERT Transformer` model).
+Defining a custom `keras model` and `MSE` that simply ignore these `PAD` tokens would increase the quality of the embedding.

 Another possible improvement is to define a custom convolutional layer that can take advantage of the cyclic nature of the arbitrage.
-Circular convolution could be a step towards this direction.
+Circular convolution is be a step towards this direction.

-Finally, we should add other features such as Tokens, liquity, and XXX
+Finally, we should include other features (e.g. the 3 encodings of the tokens present in the cycle) to the model.
+However, this process is not as straightforward as it may seem.
+Indeed